Brampton, Ontario Machine Shop

 Deliver or arrange pickup

-For replacement parts, repeat jobs, and fast-moving RFQs, buyers need to know where the shop is, how to reach it, and what area it serves.
+For replacement parts, repeat work, and fast-moving RFQs, it helps to know exactly where the shop is, how to contact it, and where your quote is being reviewed.

 RFQ

-Send the scope, material, quantity, and due date so the team can review the job and respond with a straightforward quote path.
+Include the part scope, material, quantity, and due date so the review can start without unnecessary follow-up.

-• Keep phone and email visible for urgent jobs
+• Use phone or email for urgent Brampton-area quote requests